 There’s so much to do on this island, you’ll be spoilt for choice and wondering how you’re going to squeeze it all in – though we always find a way, don’t we?
 Pinel Island is top of everyone’s list, a stunning day-trip location.
-There are several different tour packages available, including boat tours and snorkelling experiences.
+There are several different tour packages available, including boat tours and snorkeling experiences.
 Water babies will be living their best lives!

 Back on dry land, Fort Louis is well worth a look, if only for the incredible view of the island once you reach the top – again, there are plenty of guided tours available if you’re planning to visit.
 GI Joe wannabes should head to Loterie Farm, packed with hiking trails and treetop obstacle courses, while animal lovers are sure to have a great time at the Parotte Ville Bird Sanctuary.

 Best gay hotel in Saint Martin/Sint Maarten

 If you’re looking for the gayest place to stay on the island, we recommend Paradise Peak (formerly ‘Villa Rainbow').
 It’s a small, quiet, adult-only guesthouse with a clothing-optional pool.
 It is tucked away up in Marigot’s Pic Paradis hills where you have THE best views of the island.